 Originally from Columbia, MD, Mark's musical life began with 10 years of classical piano, which laid the foundation for his eventual interest in guitar, bass, and banjo.
 He attended Earlham College in Richmond, IN where he played keyboard in a 7-piece funk band, a jazz quartet, and various folk groups.
 He earned his B.A. in Philosophy in 2002, then promptly moved to Boston, MA to immerse himself in the rich music scene it had to offer.
-Upon arrival, he quickly began playing with local artists, including Jess Tardy and Noam Weinstein.
-He was also a founding member of the acoustic instrumental trio Hickory Strings, of which he was a member from 2005 through 2011.
+Mark has performed with a wide range of Boston-based musicians, including Jess Tardy, Noam Weinstein, The Whiskey Boys, and Eva Walsh.
+He was also a founding member of the instrumental trio, Hickory Strings, of which he was a member from 2005 to 2011.

 In 2011 he was the winner of the Deering Banjo Contest hosted by the Tony Trischka School of Banjo.
 In 2013 he was awarded an Iguana Fund Music Grant through Club Passim.
 He was named favorite Male Songwriter, Banjoist, and Duo (w/ Eva Walsh) for the 2014 Redline Roots Awards.